-This section covers the Mixer menu commands (1).
+This section covers the Mixer menu commands.
 For reference, the Mixer diagram is at the bottom of this page.

 - Disk recording

-- Render to wave file - Renders all Mixer Tracks prepared for recording to a wave file (see Disk
+- Render to wave file (Alt+R) - Renders all Mixer Tracks armed for recording to a wave file (see Disk Recording).

-- Auto-unarm - If enabled, all armed Tracks for recording will be automatically unarmed after the recording session is complete.
+- Auto-unarm - Tracks armed for recording will be automatically unarmed when stop is pressed.